SupplyWolf

 AI Tools & TechnologyAudit and AutomationScheduling SoftwareAccounting & Back-office Automation

-• AI is showing up across WMS, TMS, visibility, back office, robotics, and scheduling — as an optimization and orchestration layer, not a system of record.
+• AI is showing up across WMS, TMS, visibility, back office, robotics, and scheduling, working as an optimization and orchestration layer rather than a system of record.

 • Almost no vendors are positioning AI as a replacement for the underlying stack.